Charles Fryatt: Funeral and reburial

-In 1919, Fryatt's body was exhumed and returned to the United Kingdom for burial.
-Fryatt was one of only three sets of British remains given a state funeral following the end of World War I, the others being Edith Cavell and The Unknown Warrior.
+In July 1919, Fryatt's body was exhumed from the small cemetery near Bruges and returned to the United Kingdom for burial.
+Fryatt was one of only three sets of British remains given a state funeral following the end of World War I, the others being the nurse Edith Cavell and The Unknown Warrior.
 His coffin was landed at Dover, and transported in South Eastern and Chatham Railway PMV No.132 to London.
 On 8 July 1919, his funeral service was held at St Paul's Cathedral.
 Hundreds of merchant seamen and widows of merchant seamen and fishermen attended.
 Representing the Government were many members of the Admiralty, the Board of Trade, the Cabinet and the War Office.

-The band of the Great Eastern Railway, augmented by drummers from the Royal Marines, played the Dead March.
+The band of the Great Eastern Railway, augmented by drummers from the Royal Marines, played the "Dead March".
 "Eternal Father, Strong to Save" and "Abide with Me" were sung, and a blessing given by the Bishop of London.
 The route of the coffin to Liverpool Street station was lined with people.

 Fryatt was buried at All Saints' Church, Upper Dovercourt.
 His coffin was carried from the station to the church on a gun carriage.
 His widow was presented with the insignia of the Belgian Order of Leopold that had been posthumously awarded to Fryatt.
 Fryatt was also posthumously awarded the Belgian Maritime War Cross.
 In November 2018, Fryatt's grave was restored after years of neglect.